 We say yes.

 Healthcare facilities have implemented diverse approaches with solid results.
 From simple strategies such as adopting employee engagement apps to shifting to a more flexible workforce model, facilities have found solutions to support teams while also containing costs.
+That includes success with multiple combinations of the staffing models below.

 5 innovative staffing models